Dragon Skulle: Gameplay

-Dragon Skulle is an arcade adventure in isometric perspective pseudo-3D set on the fictional island of Dragon Skulle, where you must find and destroy the Skull of Souls.
+Dragon Skulle is an arcade adventure in isometric perspective pseudo-3D set on the fictional island of Dragon Skulle, where the player must find and destroy the Skull of Souls.
 The gameplay is more about exploring than puzzle solving when compared with its predecessors.

 Reception

+Your Commodore's reviewer gave the game a 6/10 value for money rating.
+They thought that "a lot of the caverns look very similar" and also criticised the "incredibly boring" combat with a fire-breathing dragon.

-The game received a 53% rating from Zzap!64 who criticised the game on the basis of poor 3D, weak sound and lack of originality.
+The game received a 53% rating from Zzap!64, who criticised the game on the basis of poor 3D, weak sound and lack of originality.
 All three reviewers expressed gratitude that it was the last in the Arthur Pendragon series.